ctrueden/ctrueden.github.io/_pages/deus/SessionMon16.md

 Adam confers with DEE.
 "A heretic emblazoned with our symbol attempts to usurp our legacy."
 DEE lets Adam know that he will be coming to deal with this problem and assist Adam in his task.

 There are no more gates in the grove, but people are beginning to appear.
 They seem to be using displacement to arrive.
 The most notable is someone jetting in from above the combat, trailing a line of fire behind them.
 It resolves itself into a metallic, graceful yet strong-looking being, whose great shining armor is also hot pink.
-Some people recognize this individual as the head of the ((OrgMystics|World Mystics Guild)), ((NPCLefty|"Lefty."))
+Some people recognize this individual as the head of the [World Mystics Guild](OrgMystics), ["Lefty."](NPCLefty)

 -----